Sydney: State capital (1901–present)

 In January 1938, Sydney celebrated the Empire Games and the sesquicentenary of European settlement in Australia.
 One journalist wrote, "Golden beaches.
 Sun tanned men and maidens...Red-roofed villas terraced above the blue waters of the harbour...Even Melbourne seems like some grey and stately city of Northern Europe compared with Sydney's sub-tropical splendours."
-Meanwhile, a congress of the "Aborigines of Australia", declared 26 January "A Day of Mourning" for "the whiteman's seizure of our country."
+A congress of the "Aborigines of Australia" declared 26 January "A Day of Mourning" for "the whiteman's seizure of our country."

-With the outbreak of war in 1939, Sydney experienced a surge in industrial development to meet the needs of a wartime economy.
-Unemployment virtually disappeared and women moved into jobs previously male preserves.
-Sydney was attacked by Japanese submarines in May and June 1942 with 21 lives lost.
-Households throughout the city built air raid shelters and performed drills.
+With the outbreak of Second World War in 1939, Sydney experienced a surge in industrial development.
+Unemployment virtually disappeared and women moved into jobs previously typically reserved for males.
+Sydney was attacked by Japanese submarines in May and June 1942 with 21 killed.
+Households built air raid shelters and performed drills.
+Military establishments in response to World War II in Australia included the Garden Island Tunnel System, the only tunnel warfare complex in Sydney, and the heritage-listed military fortification systems Bradleys Head Fortification Complex and Middle Head Fortifications, which were part of a total defence system for Sydney Harbour.

 A post-war immigration and baby boom saw a rapid increase in Sydney's population and the spread of low-density housing in suburbs throughout the Cumberland Plain.
 Immigrants—mostly from Britain and continental Europe—and their children accounted for over three-quarters of Sydney's population growth between 1947 and 1971.
-The newly created Cumberland County Council oversighted low-density residential developments, the largest at Green Valley and Mount Druitt.
+The newly created Cumberland County Council oversaw low-density residential developments, the largest at Green Valley and Mount Druitt.
 Older residential centres such as Parramatta, Bankstown and Liverpool became suburbs of the metropolis.
 Manufacturing, protected by high tariffs, employed over a third of the workforce from 1945 to the 1960s.
 However, as the long post-war economic boom progressed, retail and other service industries became the main source of new jobs.